Umm Salal: Retail

 Qatar's largest mall, Doha Festival City, was partially opened in Umm Salal Mohammed in April 2017.
 Valued at QR 6.4 billion, the mall will eventually have 540 retail stores covering an area of 244,000 square meters.
 IKEA was the first store to be commissioned in Doha Festival City, opening its doors in March 2013.

 Heavy industries

 In recent years, heavy industry companies have set up in or relocated from Doha Industrial Area to Umm Salal.
 Factors that account for this pattern involve the finer condition of the roads, fewer transportation costs and more affordable renting of industrial buildings.
 It was reported that several metal fabrication and steelworks factories were being planned in 2016.

 Logistics

 Major logistics centers have been set up in the south-central Umm Salal.
 In 2015, a QAR 133 million logistics area in Jeri Al Samir was announced by the Ministry of Economy and Trade.
 The area allocated for the logistics center was 74,180 square meters, and it had an estimated completion date of early 2017.

 Barwa Group embarked on a QAR 395 million warehouse complex project, due to be completed in 2017, with an area 259,446 square meters in Umm Shahrayn, next to Jeri Al Samur.

+One of the largest warehousing parks outside of Doha, the Bu Fasseela Warehousing Park, located in Bu Fasseela, serves several multinational companies and is spread over 496,410 square meters.